 The Planning Act governs land use planning and development in the province of Ontario.
 LPAT may hear appeals based on the decisions of single tier, lower tier, upper tier municipal governments.
 The Act sets out who is eligible to make an appeal to LPAT, and the procedures that must be followed to do so.

 The Development Charges Act, 1997 grants municipalities the right to impose charges on property owners when developing or redeveloping land.
 The fees charged are to help pay for new services and infrastructure needed for growth.
 The Act also provides for Education Development Charges.

 The Expropriations Act provides for a means for those expropriated to receive fair compensation when their lands are expropriated or affected by nearby expropriation.
 It also sets out the authority and process that must be followed in order to expropriate.

 The Consolidated Hearings Act provides a streamlined hearing process for municipal, private and provincial projects or proposed activities that might otherwise require hearings by more than one tribunal or files that fall under one or more pieces of legislation.

 The Ontario Heritage Act gives municipalities and the provincial government powers to preserve the heritage of Ontario.
-The primary focus of the Act is the protection of heritage buildings and archaeological sites.
-The legislation also mandates the Ontario Heritage Trust – a Crown agency – and the Conservation Review Board – a tribunal that hears objections to municipal and provincial decisions under the act.
+The primary focus of the Act is the protection of heritage buildings, cultural heritage, natural landscapes and archaeological sites.
+LPAT hears appeals of certain municipal decisions related to heritage preservation.